Skip to content

 2023 TAADA Board

-Pamela Weems (Vice President)
+Pamela Weems (President)

 I discovered international folk dancing in the 1980’s and contra and English in the late 90’s.
 It’s been a joy to be able to move to music and meet the most interesting people, while staying active both physically and mentally.